zzzFelix/talks/apps/kubernetes/slides.md

 title: How to Blow Up a Kubernetes Cluster
 ---

-# How to Blow Up a Kuberntes Cluster
+# How to Blow Up a Kubernetes Cluster

 ## Resource management for application developers